 The set values can be entered directly using the ten-key pad.
-This appears when the touch area "Direct Input" is tapped (bottom center)
+This appears when the touch area for direct input is tapped (bottom center)

 The adjustment limits are coupled to the set values.
 It means, that the upper limit may not be set lower than the corresponding set value.
-Example: If you wish to set the limit for the power set value (P-max) to 6000 W while the currently adjusted power set value is 8000 W, then the set value first would have to be reduced to 6000 W or less, in order to set P-max down to 6000 W.
+Example: If you wish to set the limit for the power set value (P-max) to 1000 W while the currently adjusted power set value is 2000 W, it would require to first reduce the set value to 1000 W or less.